adrieleprimo/cyber-port-scan/README.md

 # Cyber Port Scan
 Cyber Port is intended to be its own tool, with the aim of scanning open ports of a given ip.
 The focus is on improving notions of cybersecurity and having our own projects focused on this area.

+**Please note that this repository is for educational purposes only!**

 ## How to use
 1. Clone the repository: